Billy Porter makes Emmys history and the category is ‘love’

 He also thanked his show’s co-creator, Ryan Murphy: “Ryan Murphy, you saw me!
 You believed in us.”

+The LGBTQ advocacy group GLAAD congratulated Porter in a statement “for this well-deserved honor and for always using his work and platform to showcase the power of being authentic.”

-The show, set in the 1980s and 1990s, illuminates New York’s African American and Latino LGBTQ ballroom culture and the houses formed among the dancers and models as they compete for trophies.
+“Pose,” set in the 1980s and 1990s, illuminates New York’s African American and Latino LGBTQ ballroom culture and the houses formed among the dancers and models as they compete for trophies.
 Porter, who already had Grammy and Tony awards, beat out nominees Jason Bateman, Sterling K. Brown, Bob Odenkirk, Kit Harington and Milo Ventimiglia.

 “I gotta breathe” Porter said.
 “God bless you all.
 The category is love, ya’ll, love.”